 You’ve judged exercise incorrectly.

-Yes, it is Ramadan where every minute counts.
-Your energy level is down; you’re thirsty, hungry, and super busy, the last thing you wish to do is exercise.
+Yes, it is Ramadan, where every minute counts.
+Your energy level is down; you’re thirsty, hungry, and super busy, so the last thing you wish to do is exercise.

 However, if you follow my tips, I guarantee you will actually feel more energetic.

 I am not saying this just because I am a fitness and spine trainer.
-I had many Ramadans with very low energy and the same thoughts: I need to sacrifice my workouts so I have more time to worship Allah this month.
+I had many Ramadans with very low energy and the same thoughts: I needed to sacrifice my workouts so I had more time to worship Allah this month.

 Then I read about intermittent fasting and how athletes report having increased levels of energy when doing it.